Autism symptoms in girls – Spotting signs that may be hidden

-Autism is under-recognised in girls and many mask the condition to fit in, feel safe and gain acceptance – but it takes a heavy toll, says Sarah-Jane Critchley...
+Signs of autism can often be masked by girls to fit in, feel safe and gain acceptance – but it takes a heavy toll for those on the spectrum, says Sarah-Jane Critchley…

 When you look at Beth, autism is not the first thing that you would think of.
 She is bright, open, smiley, makes great eye contact and comes alive when you start talking about Harry Potter.